-Corequisites: Enrollment in intermediate technique class such as Dance G145, G150, G155 or G160
+Corequisites: Enrollment in intermediate technique class such as DANC GI45, GI50, GI55 or GI60

 This course is designed to instruct students interested in producing original choreography and performing in the dance studio at GWC and elsewhere in the community.
-They may also perform in an instructors choreography.
+They may also perform in an instructor's choreography.
 All aspects of the production are studied: Choreography lighting, costuming, publicity, music, scenery design, and staging.
 Placement by audition only.
-Enrollment not accepted until audition at the first class meeting.
+Enrollment not accepted until auditions at the first class meetings.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU; UC.